crosvera/pdbtidy_proposal/proposal.markdown

         1eyx.pdb    1eyx_.pdb

    -Ommiting the `--start` argument, it will use 1 as default value.
-   -Ommiting the `--chain` argument, the renumber function will act over all
+   -Ommiting the `--chain` argument, the renumber function will act over all the chains.
-    the chains.
-   -Ommiting the `-i` argument, the tool will use `stdin` (or `pipe`) to get the
+   -Ommiting the `-i` argument, the tool will use `stdin` (or `pipe`) to get the data.
-    data.
 Example:

     % cat 1eyx.pdb | PDBTidy renumber -o 1eyx_.pdb

-   -Ommiting the `-o` argument, the tool will use stdout.
+   -Ommiting the `-o` argument, the tool will use `stdout`.
 Example:

     % PDBTidy renumber -i 1eyx.pdb > 1eyx_.pdb